thelogbox/thelogbox.github.com/_posts/2012-07-01-cannot-find-buildxml.md

 There is a period at the end the command snippet above.
 It may not be visible on the screen but it is there.
 After running the project update command, the sdk.dir value will be fixed.
 Open the local.properties file to verify

-**3. Inspect your .gitignore file**
+**3. Inspect your .gitignore file**.
 The local.properties file must unique to your machine setup.
 One of the reasons why the sdk.dir is messed up is because the local.properties file in your project is not really yours.
 It probably belongs to somebody else and it got into your machine because you pulled the project from a source code repository.

 If you are using **git**, add the local.properties file to the .gitignore file so the next time you push or pull from a repository, the local.properties will be ignored by git